AchrafBouguerra/Mini-Lab-ScratchX-TeleopExtansion/ReadMe.md

 ![Alternte text](https://github.com/AchrafBouguerra/Mini-Lab-ScratchX-TeleopExtansion/blob/master/ScreenShots/Screenshot04.png)

 ### Short version :
- You can access this extansion through the URL "https://rawgit.com/AchrafBouguerra/Mini-Lab-ScratchX-TeleopExtansion/master/Short%20Version.js" where it has just the needed commands to make the Mini-lab move.
+ You can access this extansion through the URL "https://rawgit.com/AchrafBouguerra/Mini-Lab-ScratchX-TeleopExtansion/master/Short%20Version.js", copy it in ScratchX extension URL, where it has just the needed commands to make the Mini-lab move.

  ![Alternte text](https://github.com/AchrafBouguerra/Mini-Lab-ScratchX-TeleopExtansion/blob/master/ScreenShots/Screenshot%20from%202016-06-21%2012:49:04.png)